 Class sessions for children ages 2 years to 3 years and 3 months are offered on both Thursdays and Fridays.

-During the academic year 2015-2016, we have three classes.
-The Bluebird kindergarten is a three day kindergarten and is for children 3 1/4 – 4 1/4 years old.
+During the academic year 2016-2017, we have four classes.
+There are two nursery classes for children 3 – 4 years old.
 The Bluebird class meets Mondays through Wednesdays from 8:30 a.m. – 12 p.m.
-The Oak Tree and Redbud mixed age five day kindergartens are for children who are 3 1/2 to 6 years old and meet Mondays through Fridays, 8:30 a.m. – 12 p.m.
-These kindergartens are, first and foremost, places for creative play.
+The 5-day nursery meets Mondays through Fridays from 8:30 a.m. – 12 p.m.
+The Oak Tree and Redbud mixed age five-day kindergartens are for children who are 4 to 6 years old and meet Mondays through Fridays, 8:30 a.m. – 12 p.m.
+These classes are, first and foremost, places for creative play.
 In a secure and home-like setting, children of mixed ages are active in play, living out the axiom that “the work of the child is play.”
 The children learn about themselves and their world under the guidance of two teachers.
 Natural, open-ended materials, which lend themselves to a variety of uses, are provided in the classroom.

 During the first part of the morning, with gentle encouragement the children take up these materials in wonderfully imaginative ways.
 Tree stumps, chairs, and play cloths arranged as a Metro train one day may be formed into a royal castle the next.
 Such play fosters the development of flexible and creative thinking.
 Other activities such as baking, painting, and craftwork also form a part of the free-play time.